jonathanpberger/design-testing-leanux/deck.md

 ---

+.small[
+## The same things hurt Designers!
+]

+.left-column-equal[

+### Things that hurt:

+- Changing requirements
+- Seagull management
+- Low-fidelity (or lack of) communication
+- Doing unnecessary work
+- Infrequent delivery
+- Sclerotic process
+- Unsustainable pace

+### The Result:
+- Time is wasted on distractions
+- Motivation wanes
+- High cost of change is bad for business
+- Customers aren't satisfied

+]

+.right-column-equal[

+### What "hurt" looks like for designers:

+- Backlog churn
+- Changing requirements after the work is done
+- Not knowing what to design
+- Designing the wrong thing
+- Monthly or Quarterly releases
+- broken process
+- late nights, weekends

+### What the Results look like:
+- Business asking "What are they doing?!"
+- Designers are bored and upset
+- Design is unresponsive to business needs
+- Customers aren't satisfied

+]

+---

+layout: true
+# What *Might* that mean in practice?

+---

+## Always
+- √ Outside-In => User-Centered Design
+- √ Lower the cost of change => Design systems, not pages
+- √ shrink feedback loops => Regularly talk to users

+---

+## Every Week
+- √ Standups: doing it!
+- √ Retros: doing it!
+- √ IPMs => storywriting
+- √ release planning => Big Design Refactor

+---

+## Every Day
+- √ Pairing: doing it!
+- TDD: this talk
+- CI:

+---
+layout: true
 ## What might automated testing look like for design?

+---

+## Lots of people are working on this
+- CSSTe.st

+---

+## Tend to be focused on a few approaches
+- testing CSS
+- screenshot diffing
+- linting

+---

+layout: false
+## What's missing?

 --

+These are concerned with testing CSS rather than testing *design*.

+---

+that's part of the picture, but not the whole thing

+???
+What are the benefits of TDD?

+---

 - What would it look like to have a more defined definition of "done" for design?
 - What if designers could refactor with impunity?

+---

+# Interlude: ontology

+TODO: PUT ONTOLOGY HERE

 ---
 # The Solution: TDD for Design

 --